xpack-dev-tools/pkg-config-xpack/README.md

 # The xPack pkg-config

-A standalone, cross-platform (GNU/Linux, macOS) binary distribution of pkg-config, intended for reproducible builds.
+A standalone, cross-platform (macOS, GNU/Linux) binary distribution of pkg-config, intended for reproducible builds.

 ## Project documentation